lucas-nelson-uiuc/python-training/python_training/topics/functional_programming/README.md

 # Functional Programming

-An alternative programming paradigm focusing on functions and immutability.
-Learn about pure functions, higher-order functions, lambda expressions, and immutable data.
+Functional programming is an alternative programming paradigm that emphasizes the use of pure functions and immutability.
+This section explores the principles of functional programming in Python, including higher-order functions, lambda expressions, and the use of immutable data structures.

 ### Topics

-- Pure Functions
+- Pure

-- Higher-Order Functions
+- Higher-Order

-- Immutable Data
+- Immutable

-- Lambda Expressions
+- Lambda

 ### Resources